praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 ### Download Extensions

-If the Track Download Links option is enabled, you can select the extensions of file links that are included in the Downloads Report If your site contains links to files with any of the listed extensions, the URLs of these links will appear in reporting.
+If the [!UICONTROL Track Download Links] option is enabled, you can select the extensions of file links that are included in the Downloads Report If your site contains links to files with any of the listed extensions, the URLs of these links will appear in reporting.

 See [s.linkDownloadFileTypes](https://marketing.adobe.com/resources/help/en_US/sc/implement/linkDownloadFileTypes.html).